top of page

 7 Vital Signs of a Healthy Church

-Written in 1976, Your Church Can Grow: Seven Vital Signs of a Healthy Church by C. Peter Wagner offered timeless tips for recovering from a pandemic.
-Wagner defines church growth as "all that is involved in bringing men and women, who do not have a personal relationship to Jesus Christ, into fellowship with Him and to responsible church membership" (14).
-Understanding why some churches grow and others do not is elusive and complex.
-However, Wagner offered seven vital signs of church health that determine church growth.
-Seven vital signs include the pastor, the people of the church, church size, structure and functions, homogenous unit, methods, priorities.
-The health of a church determines church growth, and Wagner highlighted seven indicators to help determine potential growth.
+Written in 1976, *Your Church Can Grow: Seven Vital Signs of a Healthy Church* by C. Peter Wagner provides timeless strategies for fostering church growth, even in challenging contexts such as post-pandemic recovery.
+Wagner defines church growth as "all that is involved in bringing men and women, who do not have a personal relationship to Jesus Christ, into fellowship with Him and to responsible church membership" (p.
+14).
+While understanding why some churches thrive and others do not is complex, Wagner identified seven vital signs that contribute to a church’s health and growth: the pastor, the congregation, church size, structure and functions, homogenous units, methods, and priorities.
+According to Wagner, these indicators can reveal a church’s growth potential.

 bottom of page